-Allows you to determine whether to enable the fan speed control function and adjust the fan speed.
+Allows you to determine whether to enable the system fan speed control function for the system fan connected to the SYS_FAN1 connector and adjust the fan speed.

 Normal Allows the system fan to run at different speeds according to the system temperature.
 You can adjust the fan speed with EasyTune based on your system requirements.
 (Default)